 There are four main metal forming services used in the manufacturing industry today: press braking, stamping, extrusion, and roll forming.
-All have advantages and disadvantages, so the one you choose will depend on a few important factors:Should you use roll forming, press braking, or other metal forming services?
-The answer depends on:
+Each of these forming methods has distinct advantages and disadvantages, so choosing the best service for your application will rely on quite a few factors.Whether you should use roll forming, press braking, or another metal forming service depends on a number of factors, including (but certainly not limited to):

 - Order volume